 Brisbane offers registrations that are valid for 6 months as well as the standard 12-month option.
 These numbers reflect the 12-month rate so that you can more easily compare the prices to other cities.
 Here’s the breakdown:

 Registration fee (which includes the compulsory third party insurance) – approximately $700, but will depend on your specific car

 Duty – If you have a hybrid or electric car worth less than $100,000, you’ll pay $2 for every $100 that the car is worth.
 For other cars with one to four cylinders less than $100,000, you’ll pay $3 per $100.
 For more cylinders, you’ll pay $3.50 to $4 per $100.

 According to Autoguru, getting your car serviced in Brisbane will cost around $250 to $300.
 For the price of a mechanic for general repair, Oneflare suggests that the average price in the city is between $188 to $270.

 Let’s talk other expenses: petrol and parking

 Unfortunately, Brisbane is one of the most expensive cities in the country when it comes to petrol.
-Last year, the Brisbane Times reported that the city averaged $1.48 per litre, and was often between $.26 to $.40 higher than other large cities.
-At the beginning of 2019 until now, prices have ranged from $1.41 to as low as $1.16.
+ABC reported that the city was being charged up to $169.90 per litre, higher than any other major city.
+In fact, Brisbane service stations sold fuel at a 15-month record high in April, despite international oil prices falling.
+From the beginning of 2021 until now, prices have still averaged out at $1.40.
 So, how much will it cost you to drive around in Brisbane?
 Well, if you live outside of the city, in Gordon Park or Tingala and work in Brisbane City, for instance, you’ll pay somewhere between $10.30 and $14.40 per week in fuel costs.